yariplus/nodebb-plugin-minecraft-integration/README.md

 ## Installation

-The recommended installation method is using the **Extend->Plugins** page on your Admin Control Panel by typing the name "nodebb-widget-minecraft-essentials" into the search box and clicking install.

-Alternatively, you can use the following command in your NodeBB base directory.
+Use the following command in your NodeBB base directory.

     npm install nodebb-widget-minecraft-essentials